 The weather across the Bay in Oakland is not as cold and foggy as in San Francisco.
-The beginning of football season, September and October, tends to be the warmest and driest, with high temperatures typically in the low 70s (Fahrenheit), and low temperatures in the mid-50s.
+The months of September and October, when the season begins, tend to be the warmest and driest.
+Temperatures during this part of the season have highs typically in the low 70s (Fahrenheit), and low temperatures in the mid-50s.
 It may feel hot in the stadium when the sun is out, but you'll want to make sure to bring a jacket for nighttime.

 In November and December, the weather here does start to get chilly, though not freezing.
 Highs will be in the upper 50s to mid 60s, and lows will dip into the 40s.
 During these months, there's also more of a chance of rain.
 Be sure to bundle up and go to the games prepared.